i-MSCP/plugins/incubator/PhpSwitcher/README.md

 PhpSwitcher interface, which is available in the **Domains** section.

 **Note:** You must of course adjust the parameters above according the PHP version that you want to add.

-### PHP configuration

-This section is only relevant if you have installed additional PHP versions using the PHP compiler ( see above ).

-First, it is important to note that it is useless to try to edit a PHP .ini file that is located under the **/etc/php5** directory for a PHP version which has been installed by the PHP compiler.
-Indeed, the .ini files located under that directory are only relevant for the PHP versions which are provided by your distribution.

-For the same reasons, it is useless to try to enable or disable a PHP module using the command line tools ( php5enmod/php5dismod ) which are provided by your distribution.
-Those tools only operate on the .ini files that are provided by your distribution.

-By default, the PHP compiler installs additional PHP versions in its own subtree which is **/opt/phpswitcher**.
-Thus, if you want to modify any file related to a PHP version which has been installed by the PHP compiler, you must look in that subtree.
-The following layout apply for the PHP .ini files:

-- The default php.ini file is located at **/opt/phpswitcher/\<php_version\>/etc/php/php.ini**
-- Additional .ini files if any are located in the **/opt/phpswitcher/\<php_version\>/etc/php/conf.d** directory
-- PHP .ini files for i-MSCP customers are located under the **/var/www/fcgi/\<domain.tld\>/php5** directory

-##### PHP extensions ( modules )

-For convenience, most of PHP extensions are compiled as shared modules by the PHP compiler.
-When installing a new PHP version, the PHP compiler create a specific .ini file that enable most of available PHP extensions.
-This file is is located at **/opt/phpswitcher/\<php_version\>/etc/php/conf.d/modules.ini**.

-Here, a single .ini file is used for ease.
-This is not as in Debian where an .ini file is created for each modules.
-To enable/disable a specific module, you must just edit the **/opt/phpswitcher/\<php_version\>/etc/php/conf.d/modules.ini** file and then, restart the Web server.

 ## Translation